RECAP-Team/RECAP/code/JOB_GUIDE.md

 torchrun --standalone --nproc_per_node=$NGPUS_PER_JOB recap_train_ppo.py --lang Bhili --direction hi2tgt --experiment sft_ppo
 ```

-If these finish (even a handful of updates for GRPO/PPO, per §14's
+If these finish (even a handful of updates for GRPO/PPO, per §11's
 `num_updates` tip) without hanging or erroring, the DDP path — rank-aware
 sampling, the NCCL timeout, frozen-reference isolation — is confirmed working
 before you commit real GPU-hours to it.

-### 14c.
+### 11c.
 Full end-to-end smoke test — every stage, every experiment/ablation, ONE direction, `torchrun`

-§14 only exercised one experiment (`recap_dpo`) to check the pipeline isn't
+§11 only exercised one experiment (`recap_dpo`) to check the pipeline isn't
 broken.
 This is the thorough version: every stage, all 14 experiments/
 ablations, for a single `(lang, direction)` — so nothing about any specific
 ablation's code path (data OR the multi-GPU path) is untested before the real
-78-job run.
+52-job run. **§11d below wraps exactly this flow, both directions of one
+language at once, into a single script** — read this section first to
+understand what it's doing, then use the script instead of typing these out
+by hand.

 Two things make this fast without any manual `config.py` editing or reverting:

-- **`--n_samples 200`** on Stage 1 (as in §14) — shrinks the dataset.
+- **`--n_samples 200`** on Stage 1 (as in §11) — shrinks the dataset.
 - **`--smoke_test`** on every Stage 6/7/8 command — swaps in
   `DPO_SETTINGS_SMOKE_TEST` / `GRPO_SETTINGS_SMOKE_TEST` /
   `PPO_SETTINGS_SMOKE_TEST` (`config.py`) instead of the real settings
   (`num_updates=10`, `eval_steps=5`, `save_steps=5`, etc.) — a **named,
   separate settings object**, not a hand-edit of the real one, so there's
-  nothing to remember to revert before the real run in §15.
+  nothing to remember to revert before the real run in §12.

 All Stage 6/7/8 commands below also run under `torchrun --nproc_per_node=2`
 (2 A100s), so the DDP path (rank-aware sampling, NCCL timeout, resume
-snapshotting) gets exercised too — this folds §14b's multi-GPU check into
+snapshotting) gets exercised too — this folds §11b's multi-GPU check into
 the same pass instead of a separate one.
 Swap `2` for however many GPUs you
 actually intend to use per job in the real run.